-- Management of insurance and financial risk (continued)

-- 4.2 Financial risk (continued)

-- 4.2.6 Capital management (continued)
+- 4.2 Financial risk (continued) - 4.2.6 Capital management (continued)

 In each country in which the Group operates, the local insurance regulator specifies the minimum amount and type of capital that must be held in relation to their insurance liabilities.
 The minimum required capital must be maintained at all times throughout the year.
 The Group is subject to insurance solvency regulations in all the territories in which it issues insurance contracts.
 These solvency regulations require the Group and its individual branches in each territory to maintain a surplus of assets over liabilities greater than a specific percentage of its net premium income.
 The percentage differs in each territory.
 The Group has embedded in its compliance framework the necessary tests to ensure continuous and full compliance with such regulations.